MicrosoftDocs/win32/desktop-src/OfflineFiles/win32-offlinefilescache-encrypt.md

 The cancellation of this operation does not restore the cached files to their prior encryption state.
 This may leave the cache in a partially encrypted or unencrypted state.
 The same condition can occur if the operation is aborted due to an error.
 To resolve the partial state, repeat the operation until successful completion.

 Also note that the Offline Files service automatically performs the encryption operation in the background following user logon.
-This ensures that all files cached by that user are in the correct state—encrypted or unencrypted—to match the state of the cache.
+This ensures that all files cached by that user are in the correct state encrypted or unencrypted to match the state of the cache.